sultim-t/TM_Grammars_Converter/README.md

 Syntax and simulator for turing machine: http://corelab.ntua.gr/tm/

 #### Output
-Output file will contain unrestricted or context-sensitive grammar as a list of productions: "<> -> <>"
+Output file will contain unrestricted or context-sensitive (noncontracting) grammar as a list of productions: "<> -> <>"

 ## Generators
 UG_Generator.py is a word generator for unrestricted grammar.

-CSG_Generator.py is for context-sensitive grammar.
+CSG_Generator.py is for context-sensitive (noncontracting) grammar.

 #### Input
 Input format: <input_grammar_file> <number_to_check>